emberjs/website/source/guides/templates/changing-scope.md

 ## Changing Scope

-Sometimes you may want to invoke a section of your template with a context different than the Ember.View.
-For example, instead of this:
+Sometimes you may want to invoke a section of your template with a different context.

+For example, instead of repeating a long path, like in this example:

 ```handlebars
 Welcome back, <b>{{person.firstName}} {{person.lastName}}</b>!